 It does, however, encourage frequent bathroom breaks.
 Fruit is packed with fiber and water, two substances that seem to slip and slide right through the digestive system.
 All day, I could feel every twist of my intestines churning and bubbling to digest the food.
 Needless to say, this wasn’t comfortable.
 But sure enough, I woke up the morning of day two completely cleared out.
 My belly was astoundingly flat, and this was after a single day.
 With results like that, I had just one thought: Bring on the fruit!

-My second-day fruitarian menu was very similar to my first.
+My second-day fruitarian menu was similar to my first.
 This diet doesn’t exactly permit a ton of variety.
 My digestive system continued to writhe, but happily, my hunger level didn’t increase.
 However, things did get complicated when I realized I was slated to attend a cocktail party that evening.

 Incidentally, the fruitarian literature doesn’t say much about alcohol.
 But I figured if I couldn’t even have broccoli, booze was probably off the table too.
 Like many other restrictive diets, fruitarianism isn’t conducive to social gatherings.
 Just imagine showing up to a restaurant with friends and asking for a crate of bananas.